Muskogee County District Court 08.07.20

 CASTRO, Jessica Amanda.
 Driving under the influence of alcohol and any other intoxicating substance; driving with license canceled, suspended or revoked.
 County arrest.

-HARPER III, Charles Ralph.
+HARPER III, Charle Ralph.
 Driving under the influence of alcohol; speeding.
 OHP arrest.

 JONES, Gary Kevin.
-Driving under the influence of any other intoxicating substance; failure to stop at stop sign.
+Driving under the influence of alcohol and any other intoxicating substance; failure to stop at stop sign.
 City arrest.

 Commented